Introverts or Extroverts: Who’s Better at Real Estate?

 I’ll be honest.
 I don’t care that “you’re a problem solver.”
 I am tired of renting in Charleston, SC.
 I want to own a house, have a yard where my kids can play in, and feel comfortable.
 If I decide to call you (as my real estate agent), I don’t need you to solve my problem of “I’m tired of renting.”
 I already know the solution!
 You aren’t solving anything.

-What you need to do is identify the problems I’ll face in buying a house and work to answer them for me.
-Show me you can be helpful and useful.
-Not salesy and sleazy.
+What I really need, is an agent who can identify the problems I’ll face in buying a house and work hard to answer them for me.
+Show me you can be helpful and trustworthy.
+Not salesy and repetitive.

 3. Use the Contrast Principle to Build Trust